anujonthemove/RTSP-with-OpenCV/Readme.md

 # Directory description
 ## - videos
 - a directory to keep local videos.
 For this example, you'd need a video which has humans with frontal faces visible.
-An example video could be ["Obama out" speech](https://www.youtube.com/watch?v=NxFkEj7KPC0).
-Also, live media server works with many video formats but only '.webm' format has been tested(with OpenCV in this example).
-You may check other formats on the official website
+An example video could be ["Obama out" speech](https://www.youtube.com/watch?v=NxFkEj7KPC0). live media server works with many video formats but this code has been tested only on '.webm', '.ogg', and '.mpg' formats (with OpenCV(ver3.3) in this example).
+For more details, refer the official website

 ## - models
 - OpenCV's frontal face haar cascade detector